log0div0/testo/docs/tutorials/03 - guest additions/README.md

 <Asset id="terminal5"/>

 We will learn other actions that come with the guest additions installation in the future guides.
-For instance, `copyto` actions are considered in [guide 5](05_caching).
+For instance, `copyto` actions are considered in the [tutorial 5](../05%20-%20caching).

 ## Conclusion

 At the end of this guide we've got the next tests tree.

 <img src="/static/docs/tutorials/qemu/03_guest_additions/tests_tree.svg"/>

-You can find the complete test scripts for this guide [here](https://github.com/testo-lang/testo-tutorials/tree/master/qemu/03%20-%20guest%20additions).